project-draco/cms_runner/README.md

 ### Execution

-   * Usage run `java -jar ./target/cms_runner-1.0-SNAPSHOT-jar-with-dependencies.jar --help` to see the options.
+   * Usage: run `java -jar ./target/cms_runner-1.0-SNAPSHOT-jar-with-dependencies.jar --help` to see the options.
 It should output something like:

 ```
 usage: CMSRunner [--algorithm <algorithm>] --input-dir <input-dir> |